What is a Tenancy Agreement?

 The tenant is renting through a private landlord not a housing association or local council.

-Once a tenant agreement form has been signed, it is legally binding and can only be legally terminated early if both parties agree to it, otherwise the tenancy can only be terminated as set out in the agreement or as per Housing Act 1988.
+Once a tenancy agreement has been signed, it is legally binding and can only be legally terminated early if both parties agree to it, otherwise the tenancy can only be terminated as set out in the agreement or as per Housing Act 1988.

 The tenancy agreement must be for a minimum of 6 months and can be renewed for a new fixed term or left to go on a rolling periodic tenancy, meaning a month-to-month basis.